backstage/backstage/plugins/jira-dashboard/README.md

 ### Optional annotations

-If you want to track specific components or filters for your entity, you can add the optional annotations `component` and `filters-ids`.
+If you want to track specific components or filters for your entity, you can add the optional annotations `components` and `filters-ids`.
 You can specify an endless number of Jira components or filters.

 ```yaml
 apiVersion: backstage.io/v1alpha1